omundy/dig250-game-art-dev/reference-sheets/Ch2-Working with Assets.md

 ## Power of 2

 Ideally, Texture dimension sizes should be powers of two on each side.
-This ensures that the hardware can compress the image and increases overall performance.
+This ensures hardware can efficiently compress images in your game, decreasing required memory thus increasing overall performance.
 The Textures do not have to be square; that is the width can be different from height.
 [Unity Manual](https://docs.unity3d.com/Manual/ImportingTextures.html#TextureSizes)

 Power | 2<sup>1</sup> | 2<sup>2</sup> | 2<sup>3</sup> | 2<sup>4</sup> | 2<sup>5</sup> | 2<sup>6</sup> | 2<sup>7</sup> | 2<sup>8</sup> | 2<sup>9</sup> | 2<sup>10</sup> | 2<sup>11</sup> | 2<sup>12</sup>
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---